gamblevore/speedie/Documentation/Nil.md

 ## Nil Safety In Speedie
+*(aka "The billion dollar problem")*

 Nil-safety is perhaps the most important issue in making code reliable.
 Unfortunately it can also be the most difficult problem to fix.
+Nil-safety is such a huge problem for programming, that it caught a popular catch-phrase "The billion dollar problem".

 Nil-bugs can hide themselves for weeks, months or even years.
 And after release, you can be left embarassed in front of your users, as to why your code crashes.

-Modern languages tend to have a good nil (null) safety mechanism built in, and Speedie is no exception.
+That... or the consequences can be deadly if the code handles machinery.

+Some modern languages are catching up, and adding nil-safety mechanisms in.
+Speedie is one of those!
 Speedie's nil-checker is fast and smart.
 It will probably catch all potential issues.

-The nil-checker should make coding more fun, by removing the pain...
+Speedie's nil-checker should make coding more fun, by removing the pain...
 Its no fun having to spend hours trying to backtrack some nil-crash bug, back through several subsystems... down to the original point where something was set to `nil`, which silently left a trap for future functions to run.

 But when you know that can't happen... things are a lot more fun.